databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/PYTHON_SETUP_TELEMETRY.md

 IDs, package names, project names, or user content.
 Optional fields are **omitted when unknown** rather than sent as `undefined` — the transport would stringify that to the literal `"undefined"` and pollute the schema.

+The emit half names every field explicitly instead of spreading the caller's object.
+This is load-bearing, not style: spreading a _variable_ disables TypeScript's excess-property check, so any field later added to `PythonSetupAttempt` / `PythonSetupOutcomeReport` — or any wider object passed through the seam — would be emitted automatically (with objects JSON-stringified), on a clean build.
+Enumerating the fields makes the schema an allowlist the compiler enforces, so this document's privacy claim cannot silently go stale.

 Telemetry never costs the user their setup run: gathering the attempt's context is wrapped so a detection/probe failure degrades to `unknown` (and an omitted